heypoom/heypoom/README.md

-# Hey, I'm Poom!

-Hey!
-I'm a dev who loves building stuff out of cutting-edge technologies and organizing dev events and hackathons.
-I'm currently a platform architect at BRIKL.
-I'm in love with TypeScript, but learning Rust, Clojure, Kotlin and Elixir.
+I'm Phoomparin Mano, a developer from Bangkok, Thailand who loves TypeScript and everything terminal.
+I'm currently the Head of Platform at BRIKL.
+I'm learning Rust, Clojure, Kotlin and Elixir.

-I mainly share my stuff at [heypoom.com](https://heypoom.com) where I share my side projects, stories, thoughts and things I learned.
-Enjoy!
+## Projects

+- See my projects and writings at [poom.dev](https://poom.dev).
+- My dotfiles is at http://github.com/heypoom/dotfiles -- I mainly use Fish, Neovim, Tmux and more.
+Check it out!

+## Links

 - Ping me on Twitter at [@heypoom](https://twitter.com/heypoom)
 - My side projects on GitHub at [@heypoom](https://github.com/heypoom)